Arctic Report Card

 The National Oceanic and Atmospheric Administration's Arctic Report Card presents annually updated, peer-reviewed information on recent observations of environmental conditions in the Arctic relative to historical records.
-The annual updates are released during a press conference at the December American Geophysical Society meeting.
+The annual updates are released during a press conference at the December American Geophysical Union meeting.
 This annual report which measures the changes in climate can be used to predict the driving shifts in animal habitats and the local arctic ecosystem.
 The report categorised into three groups: Vital signs, Other Indicators and Frostbite.